TreakTech/Writeups-Login-CTF-03.09.25/LOGIN/CTF-01.10.25/Captcha Hell 2.md

   <img width="1108" height="590" alt="{0228CFAF-39CF-4FC6-9C80-13CC8ABA3D2E}" src="https://github.com/user-attachments/assets/5bbba22a-ac09-457e-be99-2be7c69e550f" />

-Now that we know everything all we need to do is automate it so that it goes through all 100 levels, and then gives us the progrss cookie.
+Now that we know everything all we need to do is automate it so that it goes through all 100 levels, and then gives us the progress cookie.
 ````
 #!/usr/bin/env python3
 """